dialeleven/php-google-sitemap/README.md

       array('http://www.domain.com/url3/', '2024-01-01', 'weekly', '1.0')
    );

-   // you might probably want to pull your URLs from your database though (e.g. MySQL, Postgres, Mongo, etc...)
+   // you probably want to pull your URLs from your database though (e.g. MySQL, Postgres, Mongo, etc...)
    /*
    INCLUDE YOUR DATABASE LOGIC HERE TO PULL YOUR URLs FROM THE REQUIRED TABLE(s)...
    */

-   // add your URLs
-   foreach ($url_md_arr as $url_arr)
+   // loop through your URLs from your array or preferred database (array example for simplicity) foreach ($url_md_arr as $url_arr)
    {
       // the important part - adding each URL